 487 Senior Field Placement.
-Fall (2), Spring (2).

 Placement with a business, community service agency, or research institute.
 Faculty and on-site supervision.
 Students complete a detailed journal on the experience and a presentation to the department faculty.
 The Community Service requirement can be met through an unpaid field placement at a non-profit agency.

-Prerequisites: PSYC 100, PSYC 250, PSYC 300, and senior standing or by permission.
-CN only.
+Prerequisites: PSYC 100, and PSYC 250, and PSYC 300, and senior standing or by permission.

 490 Psychology Exit Exam.
-Spring (0).

 This is a graduation requirement for psychology seniors.
 It is an end of senior year exam to assess knowledge/skills obtained over the degree.

-Prerequisites: PSYC 100, PSYC 250, PSYC 300, senior standing.
-CN only.
+Prerequisites: PSYC 100, and PSYC 250, and PSYC 300, and senior standing.